FriendsOfTerraform/modules/azure/sql-server/README.md

 - (string) **`name`** _[since v0.0.1]_

-    The name of the SQL server
+    The name of the SQL server.
+This value must be globally unique.

 ### Optional